-Earlier this year, we predicted that retailers would be investing more in improving the omnichannel experience for consumers.
-One of the biggest challenges with trying to provide a great shopping experience is providing a seamless integration between channels.
+Earlier this year, we predicted that retailers would be investing more in improving the omni-channel experience for consumers.
+One of the biggest challenges with trying to provide a great shopping experience is providing a seamless integration between online and offline channels.
 But where does pricing fit in?
 How can retailers manage customer expectations across channels and maximize growth, while protecting their margins?

 How should you price across channels?
-It doesn’t matter whether it’s online, mobile or in store, 49% of consumers expect prices to be the same across channels.
-And even though retailers are worried about showrooming (when a shopper goes to a store to check out an item in person before purchasing online, often for cheaper) cutting into their profits, according to a Harris Poll, 69% of people webroom (the opposite of showrooming, where a consumer views the item online before buying in store) while only 46% showroom.
+It doesn’t matter whether it’s online, mobile or brick-and-mortar, 49 percent of consumers expect prices to be the same across channels.
+And even though retailers are worried about showrooming (when a shopper goes to a store to check out an item in person before purchasing online, often for cheaper) cutting into their profits, according to a Harris Poll, 69 percent of people webroom (the opposite of showrooming—when a consumer views the item online before buying in store) while only 46 percent showroom.
 In general, there are three main pricing strategies you can follow:

-- Channel-Specific – Pricing based on channel.
+- Channel-specific: Pricing based on channel.
 This method of pricing worked well before the digital age.
 Customers went directly from seeing the price to purchasing if they were interested.
-But today, it doesn’t take much to discover the different prices between channels, which can lead customers to carry a negative view of the retailer.
+But today, it doesn’t take much to discover the different prices between channels, which can lead customers to have a negative view of the retailer.

-- Hybrid – Takes the best from the previous methods, the consistent prices of omnichannel, and the lowered prices from channel-specific.
-This strategy maintains the consistent price across channels but allows exceptions for restricted discounts based on time or personalized markdowns.
+- Hybrid: Takes the best from the previous methods, the consistent prices of omni-channel and the lowered prices from channel-specific.
+This strategy maintains consistent pricing across channels but allows exceptions for restricted discounts based on time or personalized markdowns.

 One important caveat to note: you don’t want to ignore your competitors, but you also don’t want their pricing to dictate yours.
 Competitor pricing should be a factor in your strategy, but not the only variable.
 Set clear guidelines on when to match in price, in what channels, and under what conditions it makes sense to have inconsistent pricing across channels, if ever.

 Operating in multiple channels requires more sophisticated pricing models that incorporate factors like price and shipping costs, inventory levels, and cost economies of each channel.
-While you have to be careful at managing customer expectations across channels, each channel may require a unique strategy.
+Be careful with managing customer expectations across channels—each one may require a unique strategy.
 Here are a few factors you should consider that may be different across channels:

-- Consumer behavior across various product categories – One important note is that your pricing strategy may differ between categories of products.
-Some categories may be less likely to be shopped or price compared across multiple channels – find opportunities where you can capture more margin for products where multichannel shopping is less likely.
-Some categories may be primarily driven by in-store sales vs. a mix of online research and in-store buying vs. a true split between physical and online channels.
-Price sensitivity and price transparency will vary across channels – use that to your advantage.
+Consumer behavior across various product categories: One important note is that your pricing strategy may differ between categories of products.
+Some categories may be less likely to be shopped or price compared across multiple channels.
+So, find opportunities where you can capture more margin for products where multichannel shopping is less likely.
+Some categories may be primarily driven by in-store sales versus a mix of online research and in-store buying versus a true split between physical and online channels.
+Price sensitivity and price transparency will vary across channels—use that to your advantage.

-- Operating costs – Does your pricing take into account differences in operating margins in-store vs online?
-For example, online stores will have shipping costs to take into account, whereas a brick and mortar store will have overhead like rent due to being a physical location.
-While having drastic price changes across channels doesn’t make sense, it’s something to consider when devising your strategy.
+Operating costs: Does your pricing take into account differences in operating margins in-store versus online?
+For example, online stores will have shipping costs to take into account, whereas a physical store will have overhead like rent.
+While drastic price differences across channels doesn’t usually make sense, a small degree of variance is something to consider when devising your strategy.

-Omnichannel is only going to grow larger with time.
-Forrester predicts this year the amount of online and web-influenced retail sales is going to hit $1.8 trillion, up from $1.3 trillion in 2013.
-Omnichannel retail can definitely complicate pricing, and perhaps it’s too early to say if there is anyone who had truly mastered it just yet.
-But if you do your due diligence and arm yourself with the proper resources and data, you’ll be well prepared to tackle the challenges head-on and crush the competition.
+Omni-channel is only going to grow with time.
+Forrester predicts this year the amount of online and web-influenced retail sales will hit $1.8 trillion, up from $1.3 trillion in 2013.
+Omni-channel retail can definitely complicate pricing, and perhaps it’s too early to say if anyone has mastered it just yet.
+But if you do your due diligence and arm yourself with the proper resources and data, you’ll be well prepared to tackle the challenges head-on and win against the competition.